taenamoo/echo-ai/README.md

 - On first boot, DynamoDB tables are auto-created by `dynamodb-init` service.
 - If ports are in use, adjust them in `docker-compose.yml`.

+### Auth configuration

+- Required env vars in `.env.local`:
+  - `JWT_SECRET` — used to sign/verify access tokens.
+Missing this will throw at runtime in server utilities to avoid insecure defaults.
+In development, set any non-empty value (example: `JWT_SECRET=TEST`).
+- Token expiry: access tokens default to 1 hour.
+- Standardized 401 messages: '인증 토큰이 없습니다.' | '만료된 토큰입니다.' | '유효하지 않은 토큰입니다.'
+- Frontend handling: a shared Axios instance (`src/lib/axios`) clears invalid/expired tokens and redirects to `/?session=expired`.
+It also emits a `window` event `auth:session-expired` so the UI can show a toast/modal if desired.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: